aleksitappura/tumblr-scss/README.md

 # tumblr-scss
-Boilerplate for Tumblr theme development.
+A boilerplate for Tumblr theme development.

 Included libraries: